Tur-'Abdin Region

 Gubos

-Habsnas (Habsus): A village currently called Mercimekli located in the district of Midyat.
+Habsnas (Habsus): A village currently called Mercimekli located west of Midyat.

 Hah